queen-x-vee/Hackathon/README.md

 2. Extract the zipped folder to reveal the extension files.
 3. In Google Chrome, open the Extensions page by typing "chrome://extensions/" into the address bar and pressing Enter.
 4. Enable Developer mode using the toggle switch in the top-right corner.
-5. Click "Load unpacked" and select the directory with the extracted Phisly extension files.
+5. Click "Load unpacked" and select the directory with the extracted Phisify extension files.
 6. Click "Select Folder" to install Phisify in developer mode.
-7. The Phisly extension icon will appear in your browser's toolbar.
+7. The Phisify extension icon will appear in your browser's toolbar.

 ### Normal Installation